About the Project

 Tiny House Build Course

 The tiny house, an accessory use shed for the Temple Community Garden site, was constructed through a three-credit Summer II Architecture Seminar course.
-Led by Architecture professor Robert Shuman, the 160SF net-zero structure is scheduled for completion in fall 2016 and will feature: high performance thermal envelope construction with cork siding, 50SF green roof, rainwater harvesting, solar photovoltaic system, thermal energy collection and storage and composting sanitary plumbing systems.
+Led by Architecture professor Robert Shuman, the 175SF net-zero structure was completed in spring 2017 and features: high performance thermal envelope construction with cork siding, 50SF green roof, rainwater harvesting, solar photovoltaic system, thermal energy collection and storage and composting sanitary plumbing systems.

 Engineering Senior Design

 The College of Engineering dedicated a multidisciplinary team of engineering students to the Tiny House project using the Senior Design course structure.
 During Senior Design I, the four person team collaborated with students in the design course to design the structural and building systems.
+The team had a chance to work with local companies to design the solar and green roof systems for the building.
 The team also worked with Temple Facilities Management on zoning and permitting issues.
-The team dedicated time during the summer build course to address questions and design changes and will test system design and performance during their Fall 2016 Senior Design II.
-The engineering team is being supported by lead engineering faculty advisor Dr. Robert Ryan.
+The team dedicated time during the summer build course to address questions and design changes and tested system design and performance during their Fall 2016 Senior Design II.
+The engineering team was supported by lead engineering faculty advisor Dr. Robert Ryan.